-We offer various incentive programs that provide distributors and direct sale customers with cash rebates, account credits or additional products, solutions and services based on meeting specified program criteria.
+We offer various incentive programs that provide distributors and direct sale customers with cash rebates, account credits or additional hardware and software products, solutions and services based on meeting specified program criteria.
 Customer incentives are recognized as a reduction of sales if distributed in cash or customer account credits.
-Customer incentives are recognized in cost of sales for additional products, solutions and services to be provided.
+Customer incentives are recognized in cost of sales for additional hardware and software products, solutions and services to be provided.
 We record accruals at the time of revenue recognition as a current liability within Customer returns, rebates and incentives in our Consolidated Balance Sheet or, where a right of setoff exists, as a reduction of Receivables.

 Our primary incentive program provides distributors with cash rebates or account credits based on agreed amounts that vary depending on the customer to whom our distributor ultimately sells the product.
 A critical assumption used in estimating the accrual for this program is the time period from when revenue is recognized to when the rebate is processed.
 Our estimate is based primarily on historical experience.
-If the time period were to change by 10 percent, the effect would be an adjustment to the accrual of approximately \$9.7 million.
-More information regarding our revenue recognition and returns, rebates and incentives policies are contained in Note 1 in the Financial Statements.
+If the time period were to change by 10 percent, the effect would be an adjustment to the accrual of approximately \$12.0 million.